Zakaboy26/auto-unsave-reddit/README.md

 ## Disclaimer

 Use at your own risk.
 Only run this on your own account.
-The author is not responsible for any account issues or rate-limiting actions taken by Reddit.
+I'm is not responsible for any account issues or rate-limiting actions taken.

 ## Contributing
 This is a personal project and does not currently accept contributions.
 You are welcome to fork it and make improvements for your own use, as I am unlikely to update it in the future.